Steve Round

 Stephen John Round (born 9 November 1970) is an English professional football coach and former player.
-He is currently a part-time assistant first-team coach at Derby County.
+He is currently a part-time assistant first-team coach at English 2nd Divisionist Derby County.
 He was assistant first-team coach of Premier League club Arsenal until 6 July 2023.

 After a brief playing career operating as a full-back, representing both Derby County and Nuneaton Borough, he went into coaching, serving in assistant coaching roles at Derby County, Middlesbrough, Newcastle United, Everton, Manchester United, Arsenal and the England national team, in which he has overseen several major trophy wins, in addition to a spell as director of football at Aston Villa.

 Playing career

 As a player, Round was a full-back with Derby County, before being forced to retire early through injury after only nine league appearances.
 He joined the club's coaching staff, and it was here that he first worked with Steve McClaren.
 When McClaren was appointed Middlesbrough manager in 2001, he appointed Round to his coaching staff.